MilesMena/battle_of_wits/README.md

 # TODO

-- Lit Review: Juan
+Miles:
-- vis for results: Joel
+- Lit review
-- parse LLM answer from the CSV with regex, heuristics, or LLM: Miles
+- DONE: parse LLM answer from the CSV with regex, heuristics, or LLM -

-- code for baselines "A or B":
+Joel:
-- Fix hardcoded output.csv
+- add relative path instead of full path.
-- where do you think the asking agent thinks it is?
+-add a restrictions to the amount of questions -visualize the results
-- Does the length of question list increase accuracy?
+-

 # Questions